freebasic/fbfrog/readme.txt

 > Clean up/unify the ';' removal and ':' insertion

-> Add global TODO-for-untranslated-construct pass, with a skip_declaration() function to not have one TODO per token...

-> Add MARK_UNKNOWN for unknown constructs, and MARK_UNSUPPORTED for known but unsupported in FB

 > --combine: Build a dependency graph of #includes to determine which files can be inserted into their "parents".
 Rules for inserting an #include file: has only one parent, and only one reference by that parent, is among list of